gkurts/git-training/handouts/0001-03-02-GoodCommits.md

 ## `git commit --amend`

-Add any staged changes to the last commit and ammend the commit message (optional).
+Add any staged changes to the last commit and amend the commit message (optional).

 Useful for when you commit early and forget to add some files or when you make a mistake in the commit message.

 ## `git stash`